adonath/snakemake-workflow-fermi-lat/README.md

 use rule * from fermi_lat_data_workflow as fermi_lat_data_*
 ```

-### Setup Environment
+### Use as Repository
-Start by cloning this repository to your local machine:
+Alternatively you could als just clone this repository to your local machine:
 ```bash
 git clone https://github.com/adonath/snakemake-workflow-fermi-lat.git
 ```